joecode000/USPS-Positions-/README.md

 Exam 473:
 Score: 83.90
-Applies to: City Carrier, Rural Carrier, Mail Handler, and Clerk positions (prior to 2019)
+Applies to: City Carrier, Rural Carrier, Mail Handler, and Clerk positions

 Duties:
 	•	Sort and deliver mail and packages along a designated route.